thespacedoctor/polyglot/README.rst

 Documentation
 =============

-Documentation for simpdf is hosted by `Read the Docs <http://simpdf.readthedocs.org/en/stable/>`__ (last `stable version <http://simpdf.readthedocs.org/en/stable/>`__ and `latest version <http://simpdf.readthedocs.org/en/latest/>`__).
+Documentation for polygot is hosted by `Read the Docs <http://polygot.readthedocs.org/en/stable/>`__ (last `stable version <http://polygot.readthedocs.org/en/stable/>`__ and `latest version <http://polygot.readthedocs.org/en/latest/>`__).

 Installation
 ============

-The easiest way to install simpdf us to use ``pip``:
+The easiest way to install polygot us to use ``pip``:

 .. code:: bash

-    pip install simpdf
+    pip install polygot

-Or you can clone the `github repo <https://github.com/thespacedoctor/simpdf>`__ and install from a local version of the code:
+Or you can clone the `github repo <https://github.com/thespacedoctor/polygot>`__ and install from a local version of the code:

 .. code:: bash

-    git clone git@github.com:thespacedoctor/simpdf.git
+    git clone git@github.com:thespacedoctor/polygot.git
-    cd simpdf
+    cd polygot
     python setup.py install

-To upgrade to the latest version of simpdf use the command:
+To upgrade to the latest version of polygot use the command:

 .. code:: bash

-    pip install simpdf --upgrade
+    pip install polygot --upgrade

 Development